Matrescence: Coaching During a Time of Life Transition

-Since the mid-70s, reachers have been calling attention to the becoming of a mother.
-One of them is anthropologist Dana Raphae, who coined the term Matrescence.
+Since the mid-70s, researchers have been calling attention to the becoming of a mother.
+One of them is anthropologist Dana Raphael, who coined the term Matrescence.
 More recently, Dr. Alexandra Sacks, a reproductive psychiatrist, has centered her work around making matrescence a well-known word as adolescence.
 According to Dr. Sacks, both Matrescence and Adolescence are :

-Women have not only studied the transformation but also have written poetry about it.
-Sophia Stid is a Californian poet who wrote a poem called “Matrescece’, describing the experience of a modern woman while becoming a mother:
+Women not only studied the transformation but also wrote poetry about it.
+Sophia Stid is a Californian poet who wrote a poem called ‘Matrescece,’ describing the experience of a modern woman while birthing:

 Become a mother, become room, become food,